pivotal/docs-tap/scc/pre-built-image.md

 ### <a id="sb-maven"></a> Using Spring Boot's `build-image` Maven target

-If you are familiar with Spring Boot's `build-image` target, you can use it for coming up  <!-- find better word --> with a container image that runs your app.
+You can use Spring Boot's `build-image` target to build a container image that runs your app.
-Using `build-image` target must work with the Dockerfile. <!-- is this correct? -->
+The `build-image` target must use a Dockerfile.

 For example, using the same sample repository as mentioned before (https://github.com/sample-accelerators/tanzu-java-web-app):